-Recommendations Classa Level ^b Ref ^c Banning smoking in public places is recommended to prevent smoking and to promote smoking cessation. - 1 A 495 Banning smoking in public places, outside public entrances, workplaces, in restaurants and bars is recommended to protect people from passive smoking.
-I A 496, 52 Prohibit sales of tobacco products to adolescents are recommended. - 1 I A Governmental rictions and Restrictions on advertising marketing and sale of smokeless tobacco are recommended A 495 restrictions and mandates A 524-52 Complete ban on advertising and promotion of tobacco products are recommended. - 1 В 496 Reduced density of retail tobacco outlets in residential areas, schools and hospitals is recommended. В 496 Harmonization of border sales and tax free sales of all tobacco products is recommended. - 1 В 495 Restrictions on advertising, marketing and sale of electronic cigarettes should be considered. lla A 305, 52 Telephone and internet based lines for cessation counselling and support services are recommended.
-A 496 Media and education Media and educational campaigns as part of multicomponent strategies to reduce smoking and increase quit rates, reduce passive smoking and use of smokeless tobacco are recommended. - 1 A 496 Media and educational campaigns concentrating solely on reducing smoking, increasing quit rates, reducing passive smoking and the use of smokeless tobacco should be considered. lla В 495, 49 Labelling and Cigarette package pictorial and text warnings are recommended.
-I B 495, 49 information Plain packaging is recommended. - 1 В 495, 49 Economic incentives Higher taxes and prices on all tobacco products are recommended. - 1 A 495, 49 6.1.1 Banning smoking in schools, pre-schools and child care to protect from passive smoking is recommended.
-A 495 Schools Promotion and teaching of a healthy lifestyle including tobacco-free life should be considered in all schools. lla В 496 Workplace specific bans on smoking to reduce passive smoking and increase quit rates are recommended. - 1 A 495, 49 Workplaces Workplace policy on healthy choices including tobacco cessation/prevention is recommended. - 1 A 496 It is recommended that health personnel, caregivers and school personnel set an example by not smoking or using tobacco products at work. ı A 495, 49 Community.
-It is recommended to advise pregnant women to be tobacco-free during pregnancy. - 1 Α 524 Community setting It is recommended to advise parents to be tobacco-free when children are present. - 1 Α 495, 49 It is recommended to advise parents to never smoke in cars and private homes. - 1 Α 495, 49 Residence-specific restrictions on smoking should be considered. lla В 496
+Recommendations Classa Levelb Ref c Banning smoking in public places is recommended to prevent smoking and to promote smoking cessation.
+A 495 Banning smoking in public places, outside public entrances, workplaces, in restaurants and bars is recommended to protect people from passive smoking.
+A 496, 52 Prohibit sales of tobacco products to adolescents are recommended. Α 495 Governmental restrictions and mandates Banning of tobacco vending machines is recommended. - 1 Α 495 Restrictions on advertising, marketing and sale of smokeless tobacco are recommended. - 1 A 524-52 Complete ban on advertising and promotion of tobacco products are recommended. - 1 В 496 Reduced density of retail tobacco outlets in residential areas, schools and hospitals is recommended. - 1 В 496 Harmonization of border sales and tax free sales of all tobacco products is recommended. - 1 В 495 Restrictions on advertising, marketing and sale of electronic cigarettes should be considered. lla A 305, 52 Telephone and internet based lines for cessation counselling and support services are recommended. - 1 A 496 Media and education Media and educational campaigns as part of multicomponent strategies to reduce smoking and increase quit rates, reduce passive smoking and use of smokeless tobacco are recommended. - 1 A 496 Media and educational campaigns concentrating solely on reducing smoking, increasing quit rates, reducing passive smoking and the use of smokeless tobacco should be considered. lla В 495, 49 Labelling and Cigarette package pictorial and text warnings are recommended. - 1 В 495, 49 information Plain packaging is recommended. В 495, 49 Economic incentives Higher taxes and prices on all tobacco products are recommended. - 1 A 495, 49 61.1 Banning smoking in school, pre-school and child care to protect from passive smoking is recommended. - 1 A 495 Schools Promotion and teaching of a healthy lifestyle including tobacco-free life should be considered in all schools. lla В 496 Workplace specific bans on smoking to reduce passive smoking and increase quit rates are recommended. - 1 A 495, 49 Workplaces Workplace policy on healthy choices including tobacco cessation/prevention is recommended. - 1 A 496 It is recommended that health personnel, caregivers and school personnel set an example by not smoking or using tobacco products at work. - 1 A 495, 49 Community It is recommended to advise pregnant women to be tobacco-free during pregnancy. - 1 A 524 Community setting It is recommended to advise parents to be tobacco-free when children are present. - 1 A 495, 49 It is recommended to advise parents to never smoke in cars and private homes. - 1 A 495, 49 Residence-specific restrictions on smoking should be considered. lla В 496

 The WHO Framework Convention on Tobacco Control recommends smoke-free laws: protecting people from tobacco smoke and banning smoke in public places, warning about the dangers of tobacco, raising taxes on tobacco and enforcing advertising bans.
 523 Children and low socio-economic groups are sensitive to population-based tobacco intervention.
-Passive smoking increases CVD risk, 495,496 more so in women than in men.529 All smoking, including smoking a water pipe, is deleterious.
+Passive smoking increases CVD risk, 495,496 more so in women than in men.
+All smoking, including smoking a water pipe, is deleterious.
 Smokeless tobacco (in Europe usually snus, a moist powder tobacco placed under the upper lip) increases the risk of fatal CVD events, 525-527 and the use of snus during pregnancy increases the risk of stillbirth.
 530 There is no evidence that snus increases smoking cessation more than nicotine replacement products or medication.
 Many smokers use e-cigarettes to quit.
 There are many unanswered questions about their safety, efficacy for harm reduction and cessation and impact on public health.
 International legislation should be harmonized to prevent a new tobacco epidemic.
 495